jimbojw/corridor/README.md

 ## why you need corridor

-Your data is in JSON, but your users interact with HTML. corridor's shuttles your data between your JSON and your HTML.
+Your data is in JSON, but your users interact with HTML. corridor shuttles your data between your JSON and your HTML.

 In a nutshell, corridor lets you turn this: